 - C. "Respondent" means an applicant, resource family parent, or individual who has been served with a Notice of Action and is the subject of an administrative action.
 For matters that shall be heard by the CDSS State Hearings Division, a "Respondent" also means a "claimant," as defined in CDSS Manual of Policy and Procedures section 22-001. - D. "Written Directives" (WDs)1 means the written processes, standards, and requirements issued by the CDSS to implement the RFA Program.
-(See WDs section 3-01(a)(101).)
+(See WDs section 3-01(a) (101).
 The WDs have the same force and effect as regulations; ensure that a county uses the same standards for RFA; and ensure that a county does not implement policies or procedures that conflict with or attempt to supersede the WDs; (WDs section 2-01.) - III.
-Legal Consultation and Legal Representation on Appeals/State Hearings Division (SHD) and Office of Administrative Hearings (OAH) - A. Role of the CDSS Legal Division in the Provision of Legal Consultation and Legal Representation on Appeals: - 1.
-The CDSS Legal Division shall act as the sole legal representative on behalf of the County in the provision of legal consultations and legal representation on appeals to an RFA Notice of Action.
+Legal Consultation and Legal Representation on Appeals/State Hearings Division (SHD) and Office of Administrative Hearings (OAH) - A. Role of the CDSS Legal Division in the Provision of Legal Consultation and Legal Representation on Appeals: - The CDSS Legal Division shall act as the sole legal representative on behalf of the County in the provision of legal consultations and legal representation on appeals to an RFA Notice of Action.
 The County is the client and is the final decision maker on decisions affecting the legal rights of the County. - a.
-The Parties shall maintain confidentiality in all communications in accordance with any applicable confidentiality laws, privacy laws, and laws governing attorney-client relationships. - i.
-For the purposes of this section, the County shall ensure that the agents, directors, officers, and employees of the County who conduct RFA activities on behalf of the County, are familiar with and follow applicable laws for privacy and confidentiality, as well as protect and maintain the confidential nature of the communications created by attorney-client relationships, including, but not limited to, Evidence Code section 952 and applicable case law. - 2.
-Except as otherwise provided in this section, the CDSS Legal Division will represent the County on all appeals to an RFA Notice of Action for denial or rescission of resource family approval, denial or rescission of a criminal record exemption, or exclusion of an individual and shall appear on behalf of the County at all proceedings related to such actions that are heard by the SHD or the OAH.
-Nothing in this section shall preclude a County representative from being present at a RFA hearing.
+The Parties shall maintain confidentiality in all communications in accordance with any applicable confidentiality laws, privacy laws, and laws governing attorney-client relationships. - (1) For the purposes of this section, the County shall ensure that the agents, directors, officers, and employees of the County who conduct RFA activities on behalf of the County, are familiar with and follow applicable laws for privacy and confidentiality, as well as protect and maintain the confidential nature of the communications created by attorney-client relationships, including, but not limited to, Evidence Code section 952 and applicable case law.

-1 Version 6 of the Written Directives was used as a reference in creating this agreement.
+1 Version 7 of the Written Directives was used as a reference in creating this Agreement.
 The Written Directives may be revised by CDSS during the term of this Agreement and shall be in effect from the date of revision.